dankimio/dankimio.github.io/_posts/2019-05-18-whats-on-my-mac.md

 ---
 layout: post
 title: What's on my Mac
-excerpt: Mac apps that I use on a daily basis (as of May 2019).
+excerpt: Mac apps that I use daily (as of May 2019).
 ---

 ## Essentials